 In this course, students will examine various theories underlying the development of human temperament.
-We will start with early theories and trace them through to the modern era.
-In this course, we will look at the profound effect temperament has on perception, communication, and relationships.
-Knowledge of human temperament is fundamentally pragmatic and will help students relate to the social world around them.
+We will start with modern theories and then explore earlier and more esoteric approaches to the topic.
+We will also look at the profound effect temperament has on perception, communication and relationships.
+Knowledge of human temperament is fundamentally pragmatic and this project-based course will help students relate to themselves and the social world around them.